ibexa/documentation-developer/docs/api/rest_api_authentication.md

 ##### Logging in with active session

-It's almost the same exchange as for the session creation, but, this time, important detail, the CSRF token obtained in the previous step is added to the new request through the `X-CSRF-Token` header.
+Logging in is very similar to session creation, with one important detail: the CSRF token obtained in the previous step is added to the new request through the `X-CSRF-Token` header.

 === "XML"